abuultjens/Assign_Legionella_pneumophila_origins/README.md

 config.csv
 ```

-### Run the cross-validation loop on the environmental isolate training dataset
+### Run the cross-validation loop on the environmental isolate training dataset [one at a time]
 ```
 command:
 sh train_val_runner.sh config.csv